prithviraj-acharya/kafka-zookeper-intro/readme.md

 ---

 ## 📌 To-Do / Enhancements

 - [ ] Add Kafka Connect (sink to Postgres / Mongo)
 - [ ] Add authentication (SASL_SSL)
 - [ ] Add monitoring via Prometheus/Grafana
 - [ ] Deploy on Kubernetes (Helm or Compose on K8s)

 ---

+## 📝 Step-by-Step Plan

+1. **Create Kafka topic `orders` with multiple partitions**
+   - Use Kafka CLI or UI to create the topic before running the app. - DONE
+2. **Implement order producer endpoint (`/produce`)**
+   - Accept order JSON and send to Kafka topic. - DONE
+3. **Implement order consumer(s)**
+   - Create consumer logic for at least two groups: order processor and analytics.
+   - Use `age` and `age_group` fields in the order data to experiment with partitioning (e.g., use `age_group` as the Kafka message key).
+   - Optionally expose `/messages` endpoint to fetch recent orders.
+4. **Add offset and lag tracking**
+   - Implement `/offsets` endpoint and dashboard visualization.
+5. **Integrate ksqlDB for real-time analytics**
+   - Use provided SQL to create streams/tables for aggregations.
+6. **Test with multiple consumers and groups**
+   - Observe rebalancing and lag in UI and dashboard.
+7. **(Optional) Extend with more features**
+   - Add more endpoints, dashboards, or ksqlDB queries as needed.

+---